11 Top Things To Do in Indiana Dunes During Your Next Visit

 As an Amazon Associate, I earn from qualifying purchases.
 We may receive a commission for purchases made through these links.
 This site also contains affiliate links to products besides Amazon and we may also receive a commission for purchases.

-Where are the Indiana Dunes?
+Where are the Indiana Dunes, Exactly?

 The state of Indiana includes 45 miles of shoreline along the southern tip of Lake Michigan.
 Indiana Dunes includes 15 miles of National Park land and over 3 miles in the State Park.

-You’ll be able to reach the park grounds easily with about an hour of driving from Chicago, Il, or South Bend, IN.
+You’ll be able to reach the park grounds easily with about an hour of driving from Chicago, IL, or South Bend, IN.

 Unlike many of the other locations in the National Parks System, this one is really easy to get to by flying to Chicago and renting a car if you are out of driving distance.